jonatanvazquez/re-resizable/README.md

     );
   }

-  // ...
+  ...
 }
 ```

 ## Contribute

 If you have a feature request, please add it as an issue or make a pull request.

-If you have a bug to report, please reproduce the bug in [CodeSandbox](https://codesandbox.io/s/ll587k677z) to help us easily isolate it.
+If you have a bug to report, please reproduce the bug in [WebpackBin](
+https://www.webpackbin.com/bins/-Kvnrpd3GSG6-z0tpgH_) to help us easily isolate it.

 ## Test